 Gauge pressure instruments compare a pressure relative to atmospheric measure.

-Differential Pressure instruments compare two pressures and transmit the difference to a control unit.
-These transmitters have a limitless number of industrial applications.
+Differential pressure transmitters compare two pressures and transmit the difference to a control unit.
+Learn about our transmitters for industrial applications.

 Absolute Pressure transmitters compare a pressure relative to Absolute pressure.
 Absolute pressure is always a positive value.